sudeeprp/rapa-home/contribute.md

 Can semantic search help?
 The Gita Bhashya is rich in information.
 Often, a reader can't recall the context or a shloka.
 For example, "I read something that compared mustard seeds to a mountain, but forgot where it appeared".

-One possibility: Generate embeddings for all paragraphs in the commentary.
-When searching, generate an embedding for the search phrase.
-Use a combination of BM25 and cosine-distance to pick closest paragraphs.
+One possibility: Store embeddings for all paragraphs in the commentary.
+Generate an embedding for the entered search-phrase.
+Use a combination of BM25 and cosine-distance to pick the closest paragraphs.
 Present the top 3 results.

 Prior art: